-This section considers to what extent this has been achieved by reflecting on the latest available information from Quantec Research for 2020.
-The latest official statistics was collected by Statistics South Africa for the 2016 Community Survey; the 2022 Census will provide the updated official statistics.
+This section considers to what extent this has been achieved by reflecting on the latest available information from Quantec Research for 2019.
+The latest official statistics was collected by Statistics South Africa for the 2016 Community Survey; the 2022 Census will provide the updated official statistics, once official released.
 The information on free basic services is obtained from Statistics South Africa's Non-Financial Census of Municipalities survey findings.